 Do you dream of being a poet or a teacher?
 Becoming a lawyer or an editor?
 Going to graduate school?
 A major in English can help you achieve these goals and more.
-The 37-credit English BA degree program allows you to select classes that will help you to pursue your interests in fields such as literature, creative writing, rhetoric, English education, literary publishing, or professional communication.
 As an English major you will learn to think critically, read carefully, and express your ideas effectively.
+The 37-credit English BA degree program allows students to create their own emphasis area tailored to their interests, for example, literature, creative writing, rhetoric, literary editing, etc.

 For general English major questions, contact the English Advising Coordinator, Christiana Langenberg, Ross 343.

 Or a student may choose the English Education Emphasis and earn a BA degree from the College of Liberal Arts and Sciences, qualify for a secondary (grades 7-12) teaching license from the Iowa Department of Education, and position themselves to earn extra teaching endorsements in Reading, English as a Second Language, or other disciplines.

 A major in Technical Communication prepares you to help those who create ideas to communicate better with those who use them.
 As a Technical Communication major, you learn to compose a wide range of print and electronic documents for use in business, industry, schools and other institutions, and communities.
 Coursework for the BS in Technical Communication helps you to understand scientific and technical information and teaches you strategies for producing texts to communicate that information to others.
 To meet the needs of this demanding profession, you take courses in the following areas.

 Students of linguistics study the structure, meaning, uses and history of human languages.
 They gain insight into how language is processed by the human mind and by computer, and they learn about cultural and linguistic diversity through the study of how language reflects meaning and worldviews.
 Through these perspectives, students discover how language reflects unique characteristics of humanity by connecting linguistic structure with the functional meanings that are used in communication.